Test in production without watermarks.

 Works wherever you need it to.

 The console is a window in the operating system where users may enter text such as a "hello world" string using the computer keyboard in the new or same line and view text output from the computer terminal to interact with the system or a text-based console application.
 For instance, under the Windows operating system, MS-DOS instructions may be entered into a console known as the Command Prompt window.
 Applications that read and write characters to the console are supported fundamentally by the Console class.
-In this article, we are going to use the WriteLine method within static void main in C#.
+In this article, we are going to use the WriteLine method within static void Main

 The console window may be made to show a line of text followed by a newline by using the WriteLine() function.
 This function is a part of the Console output class, which is a component of the System namespace and offers functions for working with the standard error, input value, and output streams.

-Console.WriteLine(); // console line output
+Console.WriteLine(); // outputs an empty line

-Console.WriteLine(string value); // write value
+Console.WriteLine(string value); // writes value followed by a newline

-Console.WriteLine(string format, params object [] args);
+Console.WriteLine(string format, params object[] args); // formats output

-Console.WriteLine(); // console line output
+Console.WriteLine(); // outputs an empty line

-Console.WriteLine(string value); // write value
+Console.WriteLine(string value); // writes value followed by a newline

-Console.WriteLine(string format, params object [] args);
+Console.WriteLine(string format, params object[] args); // formats output

-Console.WriteLine() ' console line output
+Console.WriteLine() ' outputs an empty line

-Console.WriteLine(String value) ' write value
+Console.WriteLine(String value) ' writes value followed by a newline

-Console.WriteLine(String format, params Object () args)
+Console.WriteLine(String format, params Object() args) ' formats output

-In C#, concatenation is the process of joining variables or strings into a single string.
+, and other special characters.In C#, concatenation is the process of joining variables or strings into a single string.
 Concatenation may be utilized with Console.
 To see concatenated texts or a combination of strings and variables in the console, use WriteLine().

 Here's an example using Console to show concatenation.